sky-music/sky-python-music-sheet-maker/README.md

 If you’re afraid of the command line, there is a [website](https://jmmelko.eu.pythonanywhere.com) running this script.
 There is also a bot running an older version of the program, on thatskygame Discord server, that can be called by typing `!song` in a channel.
-Executable binaries are also available for download at <https://sky-music.github.io>.
+Executable binaries (not always up-to-date) are also available for download at <https://sky-music.github.io>.

 ***